Zian25/sieve/README.md

 Streaming mode is automatically disabled when `--sort`, `--format counted`, `--format json`, or `--invalid-output` is used, as these require the full dataset before output.

+> **Note:** Streaming mode emits the first seen URL per group as the representative.
+For deterministic output (lexicographically smallest representative), use batch mode or `--sort`.

 ## Diff Mode

 Compare a new URL list against a previously seen baseline, outputting only new (not previously seen) URLs: